U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 Q2.
 Do I need to know React?

-While having experience with React makes it easier to understand, this course is not strictly limited to React.
-This course focuses more on the mindset of designing frontend systems rather than specific framework syntax.
+While React experience makes it easier to understand, this course is not strictly limited to React.
+It focuses more on the mindset of designing frontend systems rather than specific framework syntax.

 Q4.
 Can I take this course even if I have no experience in system design?

 Yes.
-In the early stages, I explain the step-by-step strategy covering requirements organization, architecture design, data and state design, interface design, and operational strategy.
-While basic knowledge of HTML, CSS, and JavaScript, along with experience using frontend frameworks, will make it much easier, they are not mandatory.
+In the early stages, we explain the process step-by-step through strategies covering requirements analysis, architecture design, data and state design, interface design, and operational strategies.
+While basic knowledge of HTML, CSS, and JavaScript, along with experience using frontend frameworks, will make it much easier to follow, they are not mandatory.

 Notes before taking the course